 One way is to try and avoid any convictions for any offense while present in Canada.
 Drafting and submitting a legal opinion letter to the judicial authority in charge of the case hearing can help.

 Another way is to take sufficient steps to be able to live and stay in Canada legally.
 Applying for criminal rehabilitation is not an option as the time required for the application would not be fulfilled.

 Making an application for Temporary Resident Permit (TRP) is a possible option.
 Doing this enables the foreign national to stay in Canada for a specified duration legally.

-Being present in Canada and labelled inadmissible is a unique legal situation and its options need to be measured on a case to case basis.
+Being present in Canada and labeled inadmissible is a unique legal situation and its options need to be measured on a case-to-case basis.

 Immigration authorities can prepare a detailed report for the Immigration, and Refugee Board for any foreign national or permanent resident found inadmissible.
 An interview with a Canada Border Services officer can also be scheduled to understand if the admissibility allegations should be followed through.

 The foreign national or permanent resident is given an opportunity to defend themselves.